 Physics studies how our Universe works.
 It includes areas such as quantum theory, relativity and particle physics, and lies at the heart of most modern technology - for example the computer and the laser.
 Most forefront science takes place in international collaborations, and this 5-year MSci degree includes a year studying abroad.
 It is aimed at students who wish to continue French beyond school, and may want to pursue a career as a research physicist.

 Physics at Queen's was ranked 3rd in the country for research intensity in the United Kingdom's most recent Research Excellence Framework (REF) exercise as published by the Times Higher Education.

-- Students undertaking the Physics with French degree will spend a year studying physics in a university in France supported by the Erasmus programme.
+- Students undertaking the Physics with French degree will spend a year studying physics in a university in France supported by the Turing programme.

 - Accredited by the Institute of Physics for the purpose of exemptions from some professional examinations.